jonscrp/Air-Quality-Sensor/README.md

  Welcome to our ASRC Citizen Sensors Community!
 We're still building this space but feel free to use the materials available.
 Contact [kkrueger@gc.cuny.edu](mailto:kkrueger@gc.cuny.edu) if you have any questions.
 We'll try to answer!

  The Air Quaity Sensor (AQS) is a low-cost, low-power DIY device with sensors for CO2, temp-pressure-relativehumidity, and PM2.5 (dust or smoke).
-It has an on-board logger and WiFi connectivity to Google Sheets.
+It has an on-board logger and WiFi connectivity to Google Sheets for (almost) real time data reporting.

 <img src="images/air-qaulity-sensor-V2.jpeg" width="200" height = "300">     <img src="images/WIFI LOGGER CSL-AQS-V2.0.png" width="600" height = "300">